knowit/kubernetes-workshop/docs/_docs/workshop/04-node.md

 ### Solution 1: kubectl get node

-OK let's find the master.
+OK, let's find the master:

 `kubectl get nodes`

 The node with ROLES "master" seems to be the master.
 Let's find its IP.

 `kubectl get node ubuntu-k8s-1 -o yaml`

 Among the output, I see: